 Designed as a military ship, the Battleship IOWA Museum is a unique, authentic experience in which you traverse the same decks and stairways the sailors did when she was active.

 Please don’t try to act like a sailor by running throughout the ship.
 The sailors were acclimated to these conditions and were able to move quickly amongst their ship.

-- If at any time you would like to exit the tour route, please located a Battleship IOWA crew member and they will assist.
+If at any time you would like to exit the tour route, please locate a Battleship IOWA crew member and they will assist.